List of Star Wars species (U–Z): Zeltron

 The extremely attractive Zeltrons are a near-human species native to the planet Zeltros.
 Their skin is bright pink, full red to dark brown, a special pigmentation that develops from a reaction to their sun's radiation.
 The Zeltron people have the ability to project powerful pheromones, much like those emitted by Falleen.
 These can be activated at will and can affect a specific individual or entire groups at the same time.

 Zeltrons are also empathic, able to sense the feelings of others as well as project their own.
 For this reason their love and comfort is extremely important to them.
 Sharing positive emotions is deemed to everyone's benefit, while sharing negative emotions is not.
-In accordance with this, Zeltros’ democratic government will go to great lengths to make sure no one on Zeltros is unhappy.
+In accordance with this, Zeltros' democratic government will go to great lengths to make sure no one on Zeltros is unhappy.
 Zeltros has had few tyrants or despotic rulers, because they cannot commit atrocities without experiencing another's pain.
 Zeltros has, however, been invaded twelve times in the past six centuries.
-But most invaders, because of the Zeltrons’ pheromones, have given up their hostile intentions and joined in the non-stop festivities.
+But most invaders, because of the Zeltrons' pheromones, have given up their hostile intentions and joined in the non-stop festivities.
 Hence, Zeltrons do not worry about such trivial matters as planetary defenses or military forces.
 They are able fighters, though, and they stay in peak physical condition at all times.

 Zeltrons will go to any length to please guests, and they get pleasure from being hospitable.
 They hold massive celebrations for practically any event.
 They are also extremely promiscuous, and are extremely proud of their sexual prowess.
 They consider the concept of monogamy quaint, but unrealistic.

 Zeltron technology is on par with most space-faring worlds.
 They possess space travel, advanced agricultural and industrial methods, and excellent knowledge of medicine, particularly antibiotics.
 Zeltron scientists have provided notable refinements in the fields of science, and created much of the technology for the Pleasure Domes at Hologram Fun World.

 Zeltron craftsmen are renowned the galaxy over for their erotic sculptures, paintings, and other works of art.
 Also in high demand on other worlds are Zeltron courtesans, known as criblez, who fulfill any physical desire one may have, without limits.
 Many crime lords, particularly Hutts, have taken special interest in these Zeltron servants.
 Because of their popularity, and because they spend their lives pursuing gratification, Zeltrons are quite common in the galaxy, particularly at spaceports, where they can find many prospective mates.

-This race has now appeared in the Star Wars videogame Knights of the Old Republic II: The Sith Lords.
+This race has now appeared in the Star Wars video game Knights of the Old Republic II: The Sith Lords.
 One Zeltron seen in the Star Wars series was Luxa, an employee for the Exchange on Telos.